 In order to minimize the quantity of Protected CO Codes, Code Applicants should, where possible, request and accept assignment of CO Codes selected in accordance with Sections 5.18 and 5.19 of this Guideline.
 If a Code Applicant requests a specific CO Code, the Code Applicant must ensure that the requested CO Code would not cause a conflict with other CO Codes already assigned or reserved within the affected ILEC Local Calling Areas.

-In the event that a CO Code Holder or other TSP encounters routing troubles after the Effective Date for the activation of newly assigned or previously assigned CO Codes, the Code Holder or other TSP should follow the appropriate process for addressing such routing problems that is contained in the Network Management Guidelines maintained by the CRTC Interconnection Steering Committee (CISC) Business Process Working Group at: http://www.crtc.gc.ca/public/cisc/items/NMGV2.0.doc.
+In the event that a CO Code Holder or Thousands-Block Holder or other TSP encounters routing troubles after the Effective Date for the activation of newly assigned or previously assigned CO Codes or Thousands-Block, the Code Holder or other TSP should follow the appropriate process for addressing such routing problems that is contained in the Network Management Guidelines maintained by the CRTC Interconnection Steering Committee (CISC) Business Process Working Group at: https://crtc.gc.ca/cisc/eng/cisf3e0.htm.

 Reclamation Procedures

-Code Holder Responsibilities
+Code/Block Holder Responsibilities

-The Code Holder shall return a CO Code to the CNA for future reassignment if:
+The Code/Block Holder shall return a Code/Block to the CNA for future reassignment if:

-the CO Code is no longer required by the Code Holder for the purpose originally assigned,
+the Code/Block is no longer required by the Code/Block Holder for the purpose originally assigned,

-the service for which the CO Code was assigned is discontinued,
+the service for which the Code/Block was assigned is discontinued,

-the CO Code was assigned, but not used in conformance with this Guideline, or
+the Code/Block was assigned, but not used in conformance with this Guideline, or

-the CO Code was not placed In-Service within the timeframe specified in this Guideline.
+the Code/Block was not placed In-Service within the timeframe specified in this Guideline.

-If the CO Code Holder receives any communication from the CNA, as outlined in Section 7.2, it shall respond, providing the requested information.
+If the Code/Block Holder receives any communication from the CNA, as outlined in Section 7.2, it shall respond, providing the requested information.

-When returning a CO Code to the CNA, the Code Holder shall complete section 1.5 of the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) to indicate that the CO Code is being returned for future assignment, and shall delete, or arrange to have deleted, any records associated with the CO Code in the BIRRDS database.
+When returning a CO Code to the CNA, the Code Holder shall complete section 1.5 of the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) to indicate that the CO Code is being returned for future assignment, and shall delete, or arrange to have deleted, any records associated with the CO Code in the BIRRDS database including Thousands-Block records.
+If Thousands-Block records exist within the CO Code that to do not belong to the CO Code Holder or ported TN’s remain within the CO Code, the CNA shall follow procedures for locating a new CO Code Holder to transfer the CO Code or complete the Stranded Code Process.

-If BIRRDS contains no records associated with the CO Code when the Code Holder submits the Part 1 Form, then the Code Holder shall note this in section 1.5 of the form.
-Additionally, the Code Holder shall indicate whether there are ported numbers or pending ports associated with the CO Code being returned.
-If ported numbers or pending ports do exist, the Code Holder shall not arrange to disconnect any records associated with the CO Code in the BIRRDS database until such time as the CNA has arranged for the CO Code to be transferred to another Code Holder or has completed the Stranded Code process and has informed the original Code Holder of the transaction.
+If BIRRDS contains no records associated with the CO Code including Thousands-Block records when the CO Code Holder submits the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return), then the CO Code Holder shall note this in section 1.5 of the form.
+Additionally, the CO Code Holder shall indicate whether there are ported numbers or pending ports associated with the CO Code being returned.
+If ported numbers or pending ports do exist, the CO Code Holder shall not arrange to disconnect any records associated with the CO Code in the BIRRDS database until such time as the CNA has arranged for the CO Code to be transferred to another Code Holder or has completed the Stranded Code process and has informed the original Code Holder of the transaction.

 If BIRRDS contains records associated with the CO Code when the Code Holder submits the Part 1 Form, then the Code Holder or its AOC shall subsequently send an e-mail to the CNA to inform them when the CO Code no longer appears in the LERG Routing Guide.